 What these passages recount are some things that the Lord Jesus did and said to His disciples after His resurrection.
 First, let’s take a look at any differences between the Lord Jesus before and after the resurrection.
 Was He still the same Lord Jesus of past days?
 The scripture contains the following line describing the Lord Jesus after the resurrection: “then came Jesus, the doors being shut, and stood in the middle, and said, Peace be to you.”
 It’s very clear that the Lord Jesus at that time was no longer a flesh, but a spiritual body.
 This was because He had transcended the limitations of the flesh, and when the door was closed He could still come into the midst of the people and allow them to see Him.
 This is the greatest difference between the Lord Jesus after the resurrection and the Lord Jesus living in the flesh before the resurrection.
 Even though there was no difference between the appearance of the spiritual body of that moment and the appearance of the Lord Jesus from before, Jesus in that moment had become a Jesus that felt like a stranger to the people, because He had become a spiritual body after being resurrected from the dead, and compared to His previous flesh, this spiritual body was more puzzling and confusing for people.
 It also created more distance between the Lord Jesus and the people, and people felt in their hearts that the Lord Jesus in that moment had become more mysterious.
 These understandings and feelings on the part of the people suddenly brought them back to an age of believing in a God that could not be seen or touched.
 So, the first thing that the Lord Jesus did after His resurrection was to allow everyone to see Him, to confirm that He exists, and to confirm the fact of His resurrection.
 In addition, it restored His relationship with the people to the relationship He had with them when He was working in the flesh, and He was the Christ they could see and touch.
 This way, one outcome is that the people had no doubt that the Lord Jesus had been resurrected from death after being nailed to the cross, and there was no doubt in the Lord Jesus’ work to redeem mankind.
 And another outcome is that the fact of the Lord Jesus appearing to people after His resurrection and allowing people to see and touch Him firmly secured mankind in the Age of Grace.
 From this time on, people could not return to the previous age, the Age of Law, because of the Lord Jesus’ “disappearance” or “desertion,” but they would continue forward, following the Lord Jesus’ teachings and the work He had done.
 Thus, a new phase in the work in the Age of Grace was formally opened up, and the people who had been under the law formally came out from the law from then on, and entered into a new era, with a new beginning.
 These are the manifold meanings of the Lord Jesus’ appearance to mankind after the resurrection.

 Since He was a spiritual body, how could people touch Him, and see Him?
 This has to do with the significance of the Lord Jesus’ appearance to mankind.
 Did you notice anything in these passages of scripture?
 Generally spiritual bodies cannot be seen or touched, and after the resurrection the work that the Lord Jesus had taken on had already been completed.
 So in theory, He had absolutely no need to return to the people’s midst in His original image to meet with them, but the appearance of the Lord Jesus’ spiritual body to people like Thomas made its significance more concrete, and it penetrated more deeply into the people’s hearts.
 When He came to Thomas, He let doubting Thomas touch His hand, and told him: “reach here your hand, and thrust it into my side: and be not faithless, but believing.”
 These words, these actions weren’t things that the Lord Jesus wanted to say and do only after He had been resurrected, but they were things He wanted to do before He had been nailed to the cross.
 It is evident that the Lord Jesus who had not yet been nailed to the cross already had an understanding of people such as Thomas.
 So what can we see from this?
 He was still the same Lord Jesus after His resurrection.
 His essence had not changed.
 Thomas’ doubts had not just started but had been with him the entire time he had been following the Lord Jesus, but He was the Lord Jesus that had been resurrected from the dead and had returned from the spiritual world with His original image, with His original disposition, and with His understanding of mankind from His time in the flesh, so He went to find Thomas first, to let Thomas touch His rib, to let him not only see His spiritual body after resurrection, but to let him touch and feel the existence of His spiritual body, and completely let go of his doubts.
 Before the Lord Jesus was nailed to the cross, Thomas always doubted that He is Christ, and could not believe it.
 His belief in God was established only on the basis of what he could see with his own eyes, what he could touch with his own hands.
 The Lord Jesus had a good understanding of the faith of this type of person.
 They only believed in God in heaven, and did not believe at all, and would not accept the One sent by God, or the Christ in the flesh.
 In order to have him acknowledge and believe in the existence of the Lord Jesus and that He truly was God incarnate, He allowed Thomas to reach out his hand and touch His rib.
 Was Thomas’ doubting any different before and after the Lord Jesus’ resurrection?
 He was always doubting, and aside from the Lord Jesus’ spiritual body personally appearing to him and allowing Thomas to touch the nail marks on His body, no one could resolve his doubts, and no one could make him let go of them.
 So, from the time the Lord Jesus allowed him to touch His rib and let him really feel the existence of the nail marks, Thomas’ doubt disappeared, and he truly knew that the Lord Jesus had been resurrected and he acknowledged and believed that the Lord Jesus was the true Christ, that He was God incarnate.
 Although at this time Thomas no longer doubted, he had lost forever the chance to meet with Christ.
 He had lost forever the chance to be together with Him, to follow Him, to know Him.
 He had lost the chance for Christ to perfect him.
 The Lord Jesus’ appearance and His words provided a conclusion, and a verdict on the faith of those who were full of doubts.
 He used His actual words and actions to tell the doubters, to tell those who only believed in God in heaven but did not believe in Christ: God did not commend their belief, nor did He commend their following which was full of doubts.
 The day they fully believed in God and Christ could only be the day that God completed His great work.
 Of course, that day was also the day that their doubt received a verdict.
-Their attitude toward Christ determined their fate, and their stubborn doubt meant their faith gained them no results, and their rigidness meant their hopes were in vain.
-Because their belief in God in heaven was fed on illusions, and their doubt toward Christ was actually their true attitude toward God, even though they touched the nail marks on the Lord Jesus’ body, their faith was still useless and their outcome can only be described as beating the wind—in vain.
+Their attitude toward Christ determined their fate, and their stubborn doubt meant their faith gained them no results, and their hardness meant their hopes were in vain.
+Because their belief in God in heaven was fed on illusions, and their doubt toward Christ was actually their true attitude toward God, even though they touched the nail marks on the Lord Jesus’ body, their faith was still useless and their outcome could only be described as beating the wind—in vain.
 What the Lord Jesus said to Thomas was also very clearly telling every person: The resurrected Lord Jesus is the Lord Jesus that had initially spent thirty-three and a half years working among mankind.
 Although He had been nailed to the cross and experienced the valley of the shadow of death, and He had experienced resurrection, His every aspect had undergone no changes.
 Although He now had nail marks on His body, and although He had been resurrected and walked out from the grave, His disposition, His understanding of mankind, and His intentions toward mankind had not changed in the slightest.
 Also, He was telling people that He had come down off the cross, triumphed over sin, triumphed over hardships, and triumphed over death.
 The nail marks were just the evidence of His victory over Satan, evidence of being a sin offering to successfully redeem all of mankind.
 He was telling people that He had already taken on mankind’s sins and He had completed His work of redemption.
 When He returned to see His disciples, He told them with His appearance: “I’m still alive, I still exist; today I am truly standing in front of you so that you can see and touch Me.
 I will always be with you.”
-The Lord Jesus also wanted to use the case of Thomas as a warning for future people: Although you believe in the Lord Jesus, you can neither see nor touch Him, however, you can be blessed by your true faith, and you can see the Lord Jesus through your true faith; this kind of person is blessed.
+The Lord Jesus also wanted to use the case of Thomas as a warning for future people: Although you believe in the Lord Jesus, you can neither see nor touch Him, yet you can be blessed by your true faith, and you can see the Lord Jesus through your true faith; this kind of person is blessed.

 That is the Lord Jesus’ attitude toward those who are full of doubts.
 So what did the Lord Jesus say to, and what did He do for those who are able to honestly believe in and follow Him?
 This is what we’re going to look at next, regarding something the Lord Jesus said to Peter.